 Posist: What would be the USP of your restaurant?
 Who are you primarily targeting as an audience?

 Syesha Kapoor: I think it’s a place that you can dine at any time.
 It’s innovating food, yet comfortable.
 The best part is the All Day Breakfast.
 We are the only ones to offer ADB till closing; in fact, we are also working on a TRAM menu that will be open even after the main kitchen shuts.
 It will have quick bites and some delicious small meals – The kind of food that people crave for (purely indulgent!)

-POSist: How do you reach your target customer?
+Posist: How do you reach out to your target customer base?